Which Of The Following Is Considered A Confined Space

 One checkmark.
 That's all it takes.

 And "potential to contain" is the phrase that keeps safety managers awake.
-A tank that once held solvent?
+But a tank that once held solvent?
 Potential.
-Day to day, a sewer line?
-Here's the thing — potential.
-Still, a pit near a chemical process?
+A sewer line?
+Potential.
+A pit near a chemical process?
 Potential.

 The Permit System in Practice